 Agents reduce risk and increase trust

 Consolidation agents offer a way forward.
 They create consistency and speed without sacrificing control.
-By executing standardized, rules-based tasks with precision, agents give finance teams confidence in their numbers and a clean trail for auditors.
+By executing standardized instructions and tasks with precision, agents give finance teams confidence in their numbers and a clean trail for auditors.

 Automation does not mean loss of oversight